-Governor Newsom's new focus on the Valley construction was detailed in the 2019 PUR and continues in the 2022 Business Plan and the 2023 PUR.
+Governor Newsom's new focus on the Valley construction was detailed in the 2019 PUR and continues in the 2023 PUR and the 2024 Draft Plan.
 The 2019 PUR committed the Authority to completing an initial "building block" of a high-speed system in the Central Valley.
-Specifically, the new Central Valley Line was a 171 mile high-speed rail line from Merced to Bakersfield, with stations planned for Merced, Madera, Fresno, Kings/Tulare, and Bakersfield F Street.
-The Central Valley Line included all of the current Central Valley construction (119 miles), with extensions to Merced and Bakersfield.
-In 2019, the Central Valley construction was estimated to cost \$12.4 billion and the complete new Central Valley Line was estimated to cost \$20.4 billion to be completed by 2028.
+Specifically, the new Central Valley Line was described as a 171 mile high-speed rail line from Merced to Bakersfield, with stations planned for Merced, Madera, Fresno, Kings/Tulare, and Bakersfield F Street.
+The Central Valley (CV) Line included all of the current Central Valley construction (119 miles), with extensions to Merced and Bakersfield.
+In 2019, the Central Valley Line was estimated to cost \$12.4 billion and the complete new Central Valley Line was estimated to cost \$20.4 billion to be completed by 2028.
 At that time, the Central Valley Line scope included the extensions in the north and south, double track and systems, new high-speed trains, and several maintenance facilities.
 The new line would be operated by an interim passenger rail operator, likely a partnership with the existing San Joaquins service.